A perfect trio of baked vegetables: eggplant, zucchini and potatoes baked in a a rich tomato sauce.

 - Toss the zucchini with 1/2 teaspoon salt and add them to the frying pan.
 Cook until they are golden brown, about 5 – 7 minutes.
 Remove from oil and allow to drain on a paper towel lined dish.

 - Next you will fry the eggplant.
-Prior to adding the eggplant to the frying pan, squeeze out any excess water.
+Prior to adding the eggplant to the frying pan, squeeze out any excess water, using paper towels.
 Fry for approximately 10 minutes, turning so that they are golden brown on all sides.
 Allow to drain on a paper towel lined dish.

 - Prepare your tomato sauce.
 In a saucepan, combine the chunky tomato sauce, fresh basil leaves, thinly sliced garlic, sprig of rosemary, bay leaves and olive oil.
 Heat over medium heat, stirring occasionally for about 15 minutes.
 Remove from heat.

 - Preheat the oven to 350 degrees Fahrenheit.